by David Deanshaw

 ‘Can I make a suggestion?’

-‘A friend of mine decided some years ago that he knew nothing of his parent’s family or any of his antecedents, so he decided to write a book about himself for his children and their children.
-He did it all the way from junior school to retirement.’
+‘A friend of mine decided some years ago that he knew nothing of his parent’s family or any of his ancestors.
+So he decided to write a book about himself for his children and the grandchildren.
+He wrote his life story all the way from junior school to retirement.’

-‘All your readers will learn just how much he loved her.
-He tells me it was a joy to write.
+‘Anyone who read your story would learn just how much you loved her.
+My friend told me that it was a joy to write.
 Did your grandchildren ever meet Amy?’

 ‘No they stayed with the other grandparents for the funeral.’